Split Travel Guide

 Having fun on the beach

-Thanks to its location and excellent transport connections, Split is a perfect base for day trips and travelling around Dalmatia, spreading your holiday experience by visiting many other fabulous places without wasting too much time on travelling.
+Thanks to its central coastal location and excellent transport connections, Split is a perfect base for day trips and travelling around Dalmatia and you can spread your holidays experience by visiting many beautiful places without wasting too much time on travelling.
+While you are on your vacation in Split, you have the opportunity to join one of the amazing day trips to explore the most beautiful islands and bays in Croatia (Brač, Hvar, Korčula, Vis…).

-The choice of day trips from Split is absolutely fantastic since the tour organizers are very enthusiastic in offering the best experiences possible for their guests.
-That’s why we made for you a selection of organized and guided day trips from Split, all of them available for online booking on Viator website (the renowned global tour operator), and if you have enough time don’t limit yourself just to one tour.
+The choice of day trips from Split is fantastic since tour organizers are very enthusiastic in offering the best experiences possible for their guests.
+The most of organized day trips from Split are available for online booking on Viator (renowned global tour operator).
+If you have enough time, don’t limit yourself to just one day trip.

 Day trip to Blue Cave

-Speedboat day tour to Hvar and Pakleni Islands
+Speedboat Day Tour to Brač, Hvar and Pakleni Islands

-For more info on Day tour to Hvar and Pakleni Island and bookonline.
+For more info visit and book HERE: Day tour to Brač, Hvar and Pakleni Islands.

 Famous Town Hvar and Pakleni Islands